setzler/textab/README.md

-textab: Create Highly-Customized LaTeX tables in R
+textab: Create Highly-Customized LaTeX Tables in R
 ================

 Created by Thibaut Lamadon and Bradley Setzler